 Suddenly it seemed like it was all a waste of time.
 A rabbi told me, "Now that you have a fancy diploma you are no longer 'unemployed', you are simply 'in between jobs.'"

-(and much like my first dan black belt in Kenpo Jitsu, my name was written incorrectly...just a piece of paper.
+(and much like my first dan black belt in Kenpo Jitsu, my name was written incorrectly...it is just a piece of paper.
 On it's own it has no real value.)

 My diploma can be found someplace in one of my drawers.